2022 New York City Subway attack

 On the morning of April 12, 2022, a mass shooting was committed on a northbound N train on the New York City Subway in Sunset Park, Brooklyn, New York, United States.
 At approximately 8:24 a.m.
-EDT, a man reported to be 62-year-old Black nationalist Frank Robert James put on a gas mask, threw two smoke grenades, and fired a handgun 33 times.
+EDT, a 62-year-old Frank Robert James put on a gas mask, threw two smoke grenades, and fired a handgun 33 times.
 The shooting occurred as the train was traveling between the 59th Street and 36th Street stations.

-Twenty-nine people were injured, ten of them from direct gunfire; the remaining injuries were from smoke inhalation.
+Although no one died, 29 people were injured; ten victims were hit by direct gunfire, while the remaining injuries were from smoke inhalation.
 Most passengers disembarked at 36th Street, where some passengers fled onto an R train that traveled one additional stop to 25th Street.
 On the day after the attack, Frank James was arrested as the suspect after a large manhunt.
 James was charged by the U.S. Attorney's Office for the Eastern District of New York with committing a terrorist act on a mass transit system and discharging a firearm during the commission of a Crime of Violence, to which James pleaded not guilty.

-On January 3, 2023, James pled guilty to federal terrorism charges.
+On January 3, 2023, James pleaded guilty to federal terrorism charges.
+On October 5, 2023, James was sentenced to 10 concurrent life sentences without the possibility of parole (one for each victim he shot), plus an additional 10 years for a firearms charge.